 You can contribute to the ongoing debates by transcribing documents for present and future Canadians, and by sharing what you learn on social media.

-We've run Canada's founding records through software to turn them into searchable text.
+Anyone can help preserve Canada's founding records.
+We've run all of the documents through software to turn them into searchable text.
 Canadians from across the country are working together to correct errors in these scans.
-To join team, just watch our how-to video, browse the debates below, pick a page, and make sure the text matches the original images.
-Future generations will thank you!
+Joining the team is easy.
+To begin, watch our short how-to video.

 When considering the negotiated terms of union in 1870, British Columbia's Legislative Assembly weighed the merits of joining Confederation and securing a rail link to the rest of Canada against pursuing closer ties with the US.
 For many, the best choice was far from obvious.